Moscow Methodist Church and Cemetery

-Moscow Methodist Church and Cemetery is a historic landmark that was built in 1864 and added to the National Register in 2006.
+Moscow Methodist Church and Cemetery is a historic landmark built in 1864 and added to the National Register in 2006.
 The former community of Moscow is located just outside the current city limits of Prescott, Arkansas.
 The area is on or near the old "Moscow-Camden Road", or "Wire Road" which ran between Moscow and Camden, Arkansas.
 As of 2016, the location was known as the junction of Nevada County Roads 23 and 260.

 History

 As early as 1810, the community of Moscow had primarily consisted of various small farms and businesses that included several retail shops, two blacksmiths, a post office, a saloon, and a Masonic Lodge.
 Methodist historians place the church congregations date of origin as early as 1842.
 The first marked burial in the cemetery dates to 1864, but the deed to the grounds was not issued until 1868, so it appears that the land had been in use for burial and religious purposes well before the property transaction was formalized and recorded.

 In 1864, the Civil War brought several battles to the area surrounding Moscow during the Red River Campaign and the Camden Expedition.

 During those conflicts, the Confederate Army of Major General Sterling Price and Brigadier General Thomas Dockery engaged the Union Army of Major General Frederick Steele and Brigadier General John Thayer.
 The Moscow area was surrounded by historic battles that include: